Matt-Mf/Mio-Sito/content/Privacy.md

 >WHY IS MY DATA COLLECTED?
 >To reach in contact with me.
+>No data is sold to third parties

 >WHO PROCESSES MY DATA?
->Fumagalli Matteo - Milano - Italy
+>Me: Fumagalli Matteo - Milano - Italy

 >HOW LONG IS MY DATA STORED FOR?
 >When you contact me using the contact forms, your Data will be stored only for the time needed to contact you back, then deleted.